openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 added as devices to the openaps configuration.
 To do this for a device we'll call `pump`:

+(Depending on just how you are set up to communicate with the pump (for example, Medtronic CareLink stick vs TI Stick with MMeowLink, etc) you might need to take some additional steps here.
+The instructions below assume you are using a Carelink.
+If you want to use MMeowLink, and assuming you already have that software installed, you will need to:

+`openaps vendor add --path . mmeowlink.vendors.mmeowlink`

+to set up the MMeowLink code, and:

+`openaps device add pump mmeowlink subg_rfspy /dev/ttyACM0 123456`

+(instead of

 `openaps device add pump medtronic`

+and

+`openaps use pump config --serial <my_serial_number>`

+(for example):
+`openaps use pump config --serial 123456`

+below to add the pump device.)
+Note also that the path, /dev/ttyACM0, may vary from one system to another.)

+`openaps device add pump medtronic`

 Then to configure the new `pump` device with its serial number:

 `openaps use pump config --serial 123456`

 Create bunch of reports:

 `oref0 template mint reports medtronic-pump | openaps import`

+(Yes, use `medtronic-pump` even if you are communicating with the pump another way.)

 Here, `<my_pump_name>` can be whatever you like, but `<my_serial_number>` must be the 6-digit serial number of your pump.
 You can find this either on the back